2025 Iberian Peninsula blackout: Responses

 The government of Spain approved Royal Decree-Law 7/2025 on 24 June 2025 as a response to the blackout which focused on electricity storage, procedures, demand participation, plant operation, electricity intensive industries, and electricity grids.
 It was later repealed in July 2025 by the Spanish parliament.
+By April 2026, Spain had 193 MW of grid batteries, and 339 MWh of home batteries, with more in projects.

 In July 2025, Portugal announced €400 million of investment in its electricity grid as a response to the blackout, with 31 actions.
 This includes increasing grid battery power from less than 20 MW to 750 MW, doubling the number of black start power stations from 2 to 4 by upgrading the aforementioned Alqueva Dam and Baixo Sabor Dam (enabling Portugal to restart its grid independently of Spain), and increasing resilience for critical facilities.
 A further €137 million is for grid control.
 The programs are to be funded by a 1% increase in energy bills.
 In Portugal, 60 MW of grid-forming batteries are under construction.